Define object types

 Use upload rules to map filename patterns to Dimensions CM file formats and item types.

-Upload rules determine whether files that match a certain name pattern can be added to the database using a Dimensions CM client or an IDE, and if so, what item types the files will be created as.
+Upload rules determine whether files that match a certain name pattern can be added to the database using a Dimensions CM client or an IDE, and if so, what item types the files are created as.

 Upload rules must exist in the base database before you can start adding files.